presentations for guilds

 When a Quilt is More Than a Quilt

 In 2013, Patricia Belyea was commissioned to make two quilts that included the clothes of loved ones.
-As she created these custom projects, Patricia learned how stitching memories and love into quilts completely transformed their meaning and power.
+As she created these custom projects, Patricia learned how stitching memories into quilts completely transformed their meaning and power.
+Since then, Patricia has continued making these “Spirit Quilts.”

 Enter The Alluring World of Japanese Yukata Quilts